Japanese Covered Bridge in Hoi An City

 In 1653, people built a temple next to the bridge, connected to the northern railing, protruding in the middle of the bridge, so the local people called it the Temple Bridge (Chua Cau).

-The unique feature of the temple is that the main hall does not worship Buddha but the North God, Bat De Tran Vo, who protects the land, country, giving blessings, joy, and happiness to people.
+The unique feature of the temple is that the main hall does not worship Buddha but the North God, Bat De Tran Vo, who protects the land, and country, giving blessings, joy, and happiness to people.
 Worshipping this god, the locals want to express the divine desire to pray for peace for everyone.

 japanese bridge in hoi an